oudeismetis/oudeis/content/blog/dry-considered-harmful.md

 We have now increased the cognitive load on all developers who are debugging something near where this function is called.

-When chasing down an odd bug and you see the call to `log_metrics()` in the code, you might be pretty sure the problem isn't in there, but you'll remember that it's doing something complicated and so you'll be forced to double check that logic to be sure.
-The example here isn't too crazy, but abstraction like this have a habit of collecting edge cases and thus get more complicated over time.
+When chasing down an odd bug and you see the call to **log_metrics()** in the code, you might be pretty sure the problem isn't in there, but you'll remember that it's doing something complicated and so you'll be forced to double check that logic to be sure.
+The example here isn't too crazy, but abstractions like this have a habit of collecting edge cases and thus get more complicated over time.

 The more complicated it gets the more test code you'll need to write and the greater the cognitive load on everyone involved.
 (And test code is code so now you have cognitive load there as well)

 You created the abstraction to make maintaining the code easier, but now you are running the risk of undermining all of that.

-### My brain is out of memory...
+### My brain is out of memory. . .

 {{< highlight python "linenos=table" >}}
 def log_metrics(start='n/a', end='n/a'):